 Hempsted Playgroup and Toddlers

 Hempsted Playgroup believes that the health and safety of children is of paramount importance.
-We make our playgroup is a safe and healthy place for children, parents, staff and volunteers by assessing and minimising the hazards and risks to enable the children to thrive in a healthy and safe environment.
+We make sure our playgroup is a safe and healthy place for children, parents, staff and volunteers by assessing and minimising the hazards and risks to enable the children to thrive in a healthy and safe environment.

-Risk assessment means taking note of aspects of your workplace and activities that that could cause harm, either to yourself or to others, and deciding what needs to be done to prevent that harm, making sure this is adhered to and is updated when necessary.
+Risk assessment means taking note of aspects of your workplace and activities that could cause harm, either to yourself or to others, and deciding what needs to be done to prevent that harm, making sure this is adhered to and is updated when necessary.

-The law does not require that all risk is eliminated –but that ‘reasonable precaution’is taken.
+The law does not require that all risk is eliminated –but that ‘reasonable precaution’ is taken.